-- (a) key and current methodology in the history of art and architecture. - (b) current debates in the discipline - (c) technical language of the subject - (d) specialist knowledge of key periods issues and areas in the history of art
+- 1. key and current methodology in the history of art and architecture. - 2. current debates in the discipline - 3. technical language of the subject - 4. specialist knowledge of key periods issues and areas in the history of art

 Students will be taught by means of seminars with student presentations and structured discussion, individual tutorials, training sessions in the library, and study visits to research resources.
-Students will familiarised with art historical methods and current debates in the discipline principally in the core module.
-Students will gain specialist knowledge in the Independent Essav and Independent Research modules supported by tutorials.
-In writing their dissertations take students will substantial responsibility for their own learning.
+Students will be familiarised with art historical methods and current debates in the discipline principally in the core module.
+Students will gain specialist knowledge in the Independent Essay and Independent Research modules supported by tutorials.
+In writing their dissertations students will take substantial responsibility for their own learning.
 Feedback is provided through tutorials, seminars and written comments on assessed work.